Flint Repertory Theatre dives into a new season with a big splash in ‘Godspell’

 “Godspell” has been performed many times through the years since it came on the scene as playwright and director John-Michael Tebelak’s master’s thesis at Carnegie Mellon University in 1971

-With music and lyrics by Stephen Shwartz, it was picked up rather quickly and traveled from one venue to another with varying interpretations, first presented off-off Broadway and then simply off-Broadway at the Cherry Lane Theater in New York City.
+With music and lyrics by Stephen Schwartz, it was picked up rather quickly and traveled from one venue to another with varying interpretations, first presented off-off Broadway and then simply off-Broadway at the Cherry Lane Theater in New York City.

 In the musical’s 1972 opening in Toronto, many major names took the stage: Eugene Levy, Martin Short, Gilda Radner, Victor Garber, and Andrea Martin.
 All of these actors went on to help launch “Saturday Night Live” and “Second City Television,” which makes sense, as “Godspell” is a product of improvisation by its cast.